The 30 best Steam Deck games

 Aperture Desk Job

 The short and sweet Aperture Desk Job isn’t just one of the best games to play on the Steam Deck – it should probably be the first one you try.
-It’s essentially a Steam Deck tutorial, designed to help you get used to its controls layout, but entertainingly administered through a genuinely funny mini-jaunt through a pre-Portal Aperture Science.
+It’s essentially a free Steam Deck tutorial, designed to help you get used to the controls layout, but is entertainingly administered through a genuinely funny mini-jaunt through a pre-Portal Aperture Science.
 It’s a clever, surprising, and unrelentingly charming introduction to your new gadget, not a mention a reminder that Valve should really make more games.

 Hades claimed, by Advent Calendar rules, RPS GOTY status back in 2020.
 And it’s just as tense, inventive and witty on the Steam Deck: it runs at a perfect 60fps, and only needs the face buttons and a single thumbstick for its slick, combo-happy combat.
 Being a rougelike – mostly – it wouldn’t normally be as suited for short bursts of portable play, say on a bus ride, but the Deck’s quick resume feature lets you take a break whenever and immediately hop back into a run.